 - Hoosier Ordnance Plant (HOP) that was referred to as the “bag plant”

 - Indiana Ordnance Works Plant 2 (IOW2) that was known as the “rocket plant”

 Construction began on IOW1 in August 1940 under E.I. du Pont de Nemours & Co., employing 27,520 workers.
 IOW1 was finished in May 1942 at the cost of $74 million.

-Work began on the HOP in January 1941 and was partially in operation by September.
-Construction was completed in February 1942 at a cost of $27 million.
-The load, assembly and pack facility was used to prepare cannon, artillery and mortar projectiles and integrated five distinct areas.
+Work began on HOP in January 1941 and was partially in operation by September.
+Construction was completed in February 1942 at the cost of $27 million.
+The load, assembly, and pack facility was used to prepare cannon, artillery, and mortar projectiles and featured five distinct areas.

 Battling dozens of ticks, searing spring heat and sun, and the occasional turkey and deer sightings, I trekked into INAAP with my good friend Chelsea.
 For her, it was the inaugural visit – to which she later exclaimed that it was her favorite place to explore.
 I can see why.

 We began from near the beginning of the ammunition manufacturing process.
 The Cotton Dry House was where cotton linters or wood pulp delivered in rolls, was shredded.
 It was then pre-treated in large ovens to reduce the moisture to less than 1% before being blown in ducts to the Nitrating House.

 Adjacent to this was the Sulfuric Acid Concentration Plant that produced sulfuric acid by melting and burning raw sulfur, which produced sulfur dioxide gas.
 The gas was then passed over catalytic beds that generated sulfur trioxide gas, which was absorbed through distilled water that produced sulfuric acid.